newcastle-biostatistics/newcastle-biostatistics/content/courses/admtp/demo.md

 A: The course is predominantly aimed at applied statisticians, but we've had non-statisticians do the course in the past and had feedback that they benefited from a good amount of the content!
 There'll be a couple of lectures that may be more difficult but if you don't mind some Greek letters and integral symbols, you should be okay.

+### Quotes from 2023 participants

+"This was an expertly delivered course.
+It was great to try to follow the theory underpinning these approaches alongside pragmatic decisions that are required in applied work."

+"Overall, this course exceeded my expectations and left me feeling inspired and equipped with valuable knowledge and skills."

+"Very informative and well organised"

 ### Quotes from 2022 participants